bjt-user/Linux/sed.md

 sed -i 's/<tag>/<notag>/' test
 ```

-this deletes all tags in a file named `test`:
+this deletes all single line tags in a file named `test`:
 ```
 sed -i 's/<.*>//' test
 ```
+It does not work if a tag stretches over multiple lines though.